flugel-it/katacoda-scenarios/kubernetes-basics/day2-k8s-basics/step6-quiz.md

 >>Q9: Enter the command required to scale the my-deployment deployment to two replicas  <<
 === kubectl scale deployment my-deployment --replicas=2

->>Q10: If no namespace is declared when creatin resources resources will be ?<< () Failed when trying to be created
+>>Q10: If no namespace is declared when creating resources resources will be ?<< () Failed when trying to be created
 () Deployed in a new random namespace
 () Created without a namespace assigned in pending state